Agile Cultures

 Four behaviors are evidenced by diasporic Homo sapiens during this period of expansion from 90,000 to 12,000 years ago.

-Roles within a group were specialized but not fixed.
+First, the roles within a group became more specialized but not fixed.
 Responsibility changed as conditions changed.

-Planning extended well beyond our immediate need, incorporating seasonal cycles, migration timing, and preparation of tools and materials.
+Third, planning now extended well beyond our immediate need, and now represented much longer seasonal cycles, periodic animal migrations, and advance preparation of tools and materials.

-Shared ideas - visions of a better future - unified group effort.
+Fourth, shared ideas and visions unified group effort.
 Our human ancestors gathered in the firelight each evening and used language, arts, and symbols to tell stories of the past and envision a better future.

 The Foundation Layers